International Law II (LAWS6167)

 UNIT OF STUDY

 This unit of study consolidates and builds upon knowledge gained in LAWS6243 International Law I. The relationship between international law and domestic law is explored in depth, both in a comparative perspective and with reference to the impact of international law on Australian law and legal institutions.
-The unit also addresses specialist topics not covered, or only briefly covered, in LAWS6243 International Law I, such as more detailed examination of the limits of state jurisdiction, the role of the individual in international law, international human rights, and the laws of war (international humanitarian law).
+The unit also addresses specialist topics not covered, or only briefly covered, in LAWS6243 International Law I, which may include a more detailed examination of the limits of state jurisdiction, the role of the individual in international law, international human rights, and the right of states to respond to international wrongs.
 Other topics of current interest in public international law will also be examined, with students given an appreciation of the role and relevance of international law in major events in contemporary international affairs.

 Further unit of study information

 S1CIMY (Group A): May 5, 6 & 12, 13 (9-5); S2C (Group B): 1x2-hr lecture/week

 Compulsory core unit for MIL and GradDipIntLaw students.
 This unit replaced LAWS6167 International Law and Australian Institutions.

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.